 One or more deployed mongos processes act as a reverse proxy, routing read and write operations from the client application to the appropriate shards.
 For document write operations (i.e. create, update, delete), a mongos router knows which shard the document lives on and routes the operation to that specific shard.
 For read operations, if the query includes the shard key, the mongos knows which shards hold the required documents to route the query to (called "targeting").
 If the query does not include the shard key, it sends the query to all shards using a "scatter/gather" pattern (called "broadcasting").
 These are the rules for sharded reads and writes, but the approach for sharded aggregations requires a deeper explanation.
 Consequently, the rest of this chapter outlines how a sharded cluster handles the routing and execution of aggregations.

-Some of MongoDB's stages are only partly supported for sharded aggregations depending on which version of MongoDB you are running.
+Some of MongoDB's stages only partly support sharded aggregations depending on which version of MongoDB you are running.
 These stages all happen to reference a second collection in addition to the pipeline's source input collection.
-The pipeline can use a sharded collection as its source in each case, but the second collection referenced must be unsharded.
+In each case, the pipeline can use a sharded collection as its source, but the second collection referenced must be unsharded (for earlier MongoDB versions, at least).
 The affected stages and versions are:

 $lookup.
 In MongoDB versions prior to 5.1, the other referenced collection to join with must be unsharded.